 - I am a PGR student who teaches, can I claim from the strike fund?

-- I am not a member of UCU, can I take part in the strike?
+- I am not a member of UCU, can I refuse to cross the picket line?

 What is a Trade Union?